Aerys12/Airline-DB-Schema-Design/README.md

 A comprehensive PostgreSQL schema for modelling and managing every aspect of commercial flight operations
 ## 🚀 Project Overview

-AirportOpsDB is designed to power back-end systems for airlines, airports, and travel platforms.
+AirportA3 is designed to power back-end systems for airlines, airports, and travel platforms.
 It captures:

 - **Global airport network**
   Countries → Airports → Gates